 Blue Bay Beach

-Apart of the Blue Bay Curacao Golf & Beach Resort, Blue Bay beach is a gorgeous calm beach that has a resort feel, great for a relaxed day at the beach great for families!
+Apart from the Blue Bay Curacao Golf & Beach Resort, Blue Bay beach is a gorgeous calm beach that has a resort feel, great for a relaxed day at the beach and great for families!

 Once at the beach, you will be in for a treat with the soft sand and calm clear waters, amazing for snorkeling!
 The fish come close to shore so renting a snorkel mask is a good idea for optimal viewing!